G.R.I.N.D. Get Ready It's a New Day

 G.R.I.N.D.
 Get Ready It's a New Day is a 2017 Philippine television drama series broadcast by GMA Network.
 Directed by Monti Parungao, it stars Bruno Gabriel, Jazz Ocampo, Ayra Mariano, and Benedict Campos.
-It premiered on August 19, 2017 on the network's Sabado Star Power sa Gabi line up replacing Midnight Horror Stories.
+It premiered on August 19, 2017 on the network's Sabado Star Power sa Gabi line up.
 The series concluded on October 21, 2017 with a total of 10 episodes.